BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 In particular, there’s a chart with the exact data we want!
 It answers the question: where do small companies buy tank water heaters?

-Here’s the link to the chart: https://dashboard.clearseas.ai/waterHeater/plot/tankWaterHeatersPurchaseChannels?companySizes=companySize1,companySize2.
+Here’s the link to the chart: [https://dashboard.clearseas.ai/waterHeater/plot/tankWaterHeatersPurchaseChannels?companySizes=companySize1,companySize2](https://dashboard.clearseas.ai/waterHeater/plot/tankWaterHeatersPurchaseChannels?companySizes=companySize1,companySize2)

 You can’t access that chart unless you buy the dashboard, but I’ll give you the answer: *Amazon and Home Depot*.

-Long story short: *Trane may want the tank water heaters it sells through Amazon and Home Depot be the kinds that small HVAC shops prefer installing.*
+Long story short: __Trane may want the tank water heaters it sells through Amazon and Home Depot to be the kinds that small HVAC shops prefer installing.__

 Trane may also want to dial back the non-tank options.

 Companies like Trane purchase these dashboards to get these insights.

-Trane, the market leader in manufacturing hot water heaters, does $16.8B/year in revenue.
+Trane, the market leader in hot water heater manufacturing, does $16.8B/year in revenue.
 Purchasing a dashboard like this is a great investment.

 Furthermore, this dashboard represents a step-change in market research technology.
 Nobody else has something like this: charts for custom data sources, emailable deeplinks to browser-based charts, filters, side-by-side comparisons, and so on.